Contexter/FountainAI/VaporAppDeploy - A Swift Command-Line Deployment of a Secure Vapor App with Docker, Nginx and Let's Encrypt .md

         }
     }

-    struct MasterScript: ParsableCommand {
+    /// Command to run the master script to set up and deploy the Vapor application. struct MasterScript: ParsableCommand {
         static var configuration = CommandConfiguration(
             abstract: "Run the master script to set up and deploy the Vapor application."